Master of Science Program

 The main scope of the Theoretical Physics program is to provide top-level education and professional training for specialists in the field of contemporary theoretical physics, with emphasis placed on condensed matter theory.
-A solid knowledge of theoretical physics and the ability to apply it in order to perform reliable calculations of real physical effects are crucially important for valuable interpretation of new experimental findings as well as for development of successful ideas towards new technological applications.
+Solid knowledge of theoretical physics and the ability to apply it in order to perform reliable calculations of real physical effects are crucially important for the valuable interpretation of new experimental findings as well as for the development of successful ideas towards new technological applications.
 Graduates of the program should have the skills of a modern researcher in this field and meet the highest professional requirements of leading Russian and international research and educational centers.
 They must have a broad professional vision, know the relevant methodological approaches, and have sufficient skills to participate in research projects.

 The program is realized in a network form with academic partners: the Moscow Institute of Physics and Technology and Landau Institute for Theoretical Physics.

 MSc Program Structure